LibreCAD/docs/ref/fundamentals.rst

 Width
 `````

 Line width or thickness should also be addressed when creating a new drawing.
 The default line thickness is 0.00mm and results in a hairline on a printed page.
-General practices may vary by drawing type; technical, arcitectural, etc, and by drawing size; larger drawings utilize thicker lines.
+General practices may vary by drawing type; technical, architectural, etc, and by drawing size; larger drawings utilize thicker lines.
 A variety of sources can be found on the internet by searching for "CAD standards".
 The following table provides suggested line widths for ISO A4/A3/A2 or ANSI A/B/C paper sizes:

 .. csv-table::
     :widths: 15, 20, 40, 25